 If you’re a busy person, you may not need to do additional cardio to burn fat.
 You may have better results by wearing a weighted vest all day and doing all those daily tasks with the vest.

-Learn more: Click here to learn more about “can I wear a weighted vest all day“.
+Learn more: Click here to learn more about the pros and cons of wearing a weighted vest all day.